luxfi/docs/docs/nodes/run/with-installer/preparing-your-environment.md

 ## Networking Considerations

-To run successfully, LuxGo needs to accept connections from the Internet on the network port `9651`.
+To run successfully, Luxd needs to accept connections from the Internet on the network port `9651`.
 Before you proceed with the installation, you need to determine the networking environment your node will run in.